 a.
 Student engagement with their programme of study is primarily measured by attendance and completion of coursework and other assessed work, which are monitored in and by departments.
-As appropriate and where available, departments will take into account performance in assessed work when considering the impact of unsatisfactory attendance а student's academic on progress.
+As appropriate and where available, departments will take into account performance in assessed work when performance in assessed work when the statutory requirements regarding attendance that statutory requirements regarding attendance that have consequences for students beyond those outlined in this procedure.

-- b.
+- considering the impact of unsatisfactory attendance on a student's academic progress. - b.
 Unsatisfactory attendance is determined on the basis of unauthorised absence from timetabled teaching event(s). - c.
 Heads of Department are responsible for ensuring that an effective means of monitoring students' attendance and completion of assessments is established and maintained in each department in accordance with the requirements set out below. - d.
 Departmental procedures including any formally approved variation to this procedure should be communicated to all students taking modules in the Department.
 This should include what level of nonsubmission/non-completion of coursework and other assessed work would be addressed at the Preliminary Stage (see 1f) below) and what would be addressed by a meeting with a departmental Progress Officer as the first action (see Secondary Stage 1g) below.